-Volunteering roles with charities and community organisations usually count towards the "Make a Difference" part of the Manchester Leadership Award.
+Volunteering roles with charities and community organisations usually count towards the "Make a Difference" part of the Stellify Award.

 Ruwani chose to volunteer for the George House Trust, a charity that supports people living with or affected by HIV, running a project to raise awareness of HIV and HIV testing to other students.
 The group undertook a range of marketing activities including running a fundraising event, and launching the first ever AIDS Walk to raise awareness of the condition.